LogoLogo

 The mast builder/rigger had suggested to me that I do away with the track altogether and go to a fixed gooseneck.
 Probably a good idea.
 The boom spends most of its time at the black band anyway.
 These are the soft reasons why I did not want to do this 1) you can adjust the vertical location of the boom if you have a track - useful in light air 2) at anchor when cruising I sometimes like to raise the boom and rig our boom tent so there is more headroom under the tent.
 This is easily done with a track, possible, but a hassle, with a fixed gooseneck fitting for the boom and 3) with a track and car system its easier to remove the boom.

-The mast is put away for the winter so fitting the new track will be a Spring project.
+The mast was put away for the winter so fitting the new track will be a Spring project.
 Stay tuned.

-February 27, 2009 - Its not yet Spring but the temperature was 55 today.
-So down came the mast from its perch in the barn, and 1/4 - 20 drill tap in hand, the new track was positioned with new holes drilled and tapped.
+February 27, 2009 - its not yet Spring but the temperature was 55 today.
+So down came the mast from its perch in the barn, and with 1/4 - 20 drill tap in hand, the new track was positioned with new holes drilled and tapped.

-While thinking about this for the past 2 months I had this great idea.
-I had the new track milled to make 1/16" steps on its back face (another $65) so that it would just fit inside the slide groove.
+While thinking about this over the previous months I had this great idea.
+I had the new track milled to make a 1/16" step on its back face (another $65) so that it would just fit inside the slide groove in the mast.
 This should further support the track against torquing under severe load and failing as the original one did.
 Sorry about the focus...

 The bottom end of the track with stop bolt head